Jacinto27/vscode-R_Wiki/R-Session-watcher.md

-*This experimental feature is still under development and the behavior **may change without notice**.
-Please file an issue [here](https://github.com/Ikuyadeu/vscode-R/issues) if you experience problems or have any suggestions.*

-An opt-in experimental R session watcher is implemented to support the following features:
+R session watcher enables the communication between vscode-R and a live R session to support the following features:

 * Watch any R session
 * Show value of session symbols on hover